-EXAMPLE: Jean applies for caretaker relative Medicaid with a tax household of two.
+EXAMPLE: Jean applies for Medicaid with a tax household of two.
 She states that her income is \$1,300 per month.
 The hub returns IRS data with a figure of \$1,500 per month.
 The allowable income limit for Jean's group is \$1,677 per month.
-Although the difference between the stated and hub income is \$200, an amount greater than the 10% reasonable compatibility standard which in this situation is \$150, the two figures are reasonably compatible since both are below the allowable income limit and eligibility is not affected.
+Although the difference between the stated and hub income is \$200, an amount greater than the 10% reasonable compatibility standard of \$130, the two figures are reasonably compatible since both are below the allowable income limit and eligibility is not affected.
 Medicaid is approved.

-(4) Stated income below, hub income above allowable income limit
+(4) Stated income below, electronic data source income above allowable income limit